saintmalik/blog.saintmalik.me/blog/2026-01-29-just-vault.md

 <!--truncate-->

 When you're running at scale, you want your infrastructure to be boring.
-Boring is good.
 Boring means if a PVC gets accidentally deleted or an EBS volume goes "poof", the system just... fixes itself.

 Today, I'm sharing how I "helmized" my Vault setup and implemented a fully automated **Auto-Restore** flow.

+## What this setup does

+This post covers a GitOps-deployed Vault cluster that can restore itself from S3 if its data is lost.
+It is made of three layers:

+1. **Terraform**: cluster namespace, KMS auto-unseal key, and IAM roles.
+2. **Helm values and templates**: Vault deployment, TLS, backup cronjob, and the restore job.
+3. **ArgoCD Application**: ties the Helm chart to a Git repository for continuous delivery.

 ## The Foundation: Infrastructure as Code (Terraform)